 Your email bounce rate will decrease and your deliverability rate will increase as a result of domain authentication.
 Additionally, it will stop users from seeing security notifications when they open your emails.

-This typically indicates that an email list is out-of-date, of poor quality, such as temporary or disposable email address.
-Such senders receive negative treatment by different email service providers, which harms their reputation.
+This typically indicates that an email list is out-of-date, or of poor quality, such as a temporary or disposable email address.
+Such senders receive negative treatment from different email service providers, which harms their reputation.

-A further indication that a sender is not abiding by the best practices is if a subscriber receives countless emails but didn't open any of them.
+A further indication that a sender is not abiding by the best practices is if a subscriber receives countless emails but doesn’t open any of them.

 As a result, an increasing number of the recipient’s emails will land in the spam folder.
 To that end, ensure you examine your email list once more.

 Rather than waiting for inactive contacts to unsubscribe, it’s always preferable to clean your email list from subscribers who are probably not interested in your emails.
 It is better to have a smaller and more active email list that will generate far more sales, than a larger list of inactive contacts that will harm your sender’s reputation.

 Receiving too many email campaigns per day might overwhelm subscribers, who might then report your emails as spam- which affects email deliverability.
 Some may even choose to stop receiving your emails completely.

 Twice a week is the recommended frequency.
 For daily senders, no more than once each day.

 A Sudden Rise In The Volume Of Emails Sent